ChainSafe/forest-iac/daily_snapshot_terraform/README.md

 # Overview

-This folder contains an executable description of the Forest service for generating daily snapshots.
-This service ensures the continuous verification of Forest's ability to export snapshots.
-Once every day, the service synchronizes with calibnet and creates a new snapshot.
+This directory contains an infrastructure configuration for the Forest service, which generates daily snapshots.
+This configuration ensures the continuous verification of Forest's ability to export snapshots.
+Once a day, the service synchronizes with Calibnet and creates a new snapshot.
 If the previous snapshot is older than one day, the new snapshot is uploaded to Digital Ocean Spaces.
-Additionally, the New Relic Infrastructure agent is installed to facilitate monitoring.
+Additionally, the New Relic Infrastructure agent is installed to facilitate monitoring

 # Workflow